wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_importprunedfunds.md

 ---
-title: dash:importprunedfunds \[POST\] {disallowed}
+title: importprunedfunds  {disallowed} - Dash
-description: imports funds without the need of a rescan.
-Meant for use with prunedwallets.
-Corresponding address or script must previously be included inwallet.The end-user is responsible to import additional transactions thatsubsequently spend the imported outputs or rescan after the point in theblockchain the transaction is included.
+description: Example code for the importprunedfunds  {disallowed} json-rpc method. Сomplete guide on how to use importprunedfunds  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters